PROLOGUE

 3. Track lists detailing the release date and format of each song.

-4. A Spotify or Soundcloud Play Button featuring as many tracks as possible.
+4. A Spotify or Soundcloud Button.

-You can Email me at greenincmail@yahoo.com.
+You can email me at greenincmail@yahoo.com.
 Thanks for visiting.

 AND FINALLY